 A method of communication used primarily by people who are deaf or hard of hearing in which hand movements, gestures, and facial expressions convey grammatical structure and meaning.

-The frequencies within the 500 to 4000 Hz region, which are most important for hearing and understanding of speech
+The frequencies within the 500 to 4000 Hz region, which is most important for hearing and understanding of speech

-A professional who evaluates and provides treatment for speech, language, cognitive-communication, and swallowing problems of children and adults.
+A professional who evaluates and provides treatment for speech, language, cognitive communication, and swallowing problems of children and adults.
 Speech and language delays are frequently seen in children with hearing loss.
-Minimum academic degree is a Master’s degree.
+The minimum academic degree is a Master’s degree.
 State licensure is required to practice speech/language pathology in many states, including Georgia.

 Speech Recognition Threshold (SRT)

 The lowest hearing level in dB at which 50 percent of two-syllable (spondee) words can be identified correctly.
 Also known as the ST (speech threshold or spondee threshold).

 The child will raise his or her hand or press a button each time a sound is heard.